PackeTsar/meraki-cli/COMMAND_GUIDE.md

 ## Networks Get Network Meraki Auth Users

-**List the users configured under Meraki Authentication for a network (splash guest or RADIUS users for a wireless network, or client VPN users for a wired network)**
+**List the users configured under Meraki Authentication for a network (splash guest or RADIUS users for a wireless network, or client VPN users for a MX network)**

 https://developer.cisco.com/meraki/api-v1/#!get-network-meraki-auth-users